oppia/oppia-android/wiki/Bazel-User-Guide.md

 ## Concepts and Terminology
 **[Workspace](https://github.com/oppia/oppia-android/blob/develop/WORKSPACE)**

-A workspace is a directory where we add targeted SDK version, all the required dependencies and there required Rules.
-The directory containing the WORKSPACE file is the root of the main repository, which in our case is the `oppia-android` root directory is the main directory.
+A workspace is a directory where we specify the targeted SDK version, required dependencies, and corresponding Rules.
+The directory containing the WORKSPACE file is the root of the main repository, which in our case, is the `oppia-android` root directory.
 **[Packages](https://github.com/oppia/oppia-android/tree/develop/app)**

 A package is defined as a directory containing a file named BUILD or BUILD.bazel.